 When you hear a bike bell, you dive out of the way!
-That should be the first thing you learn before you visit Amsterdam.
+That should be the first thing you learn before visiting Amsterdam.

-For our first stay in Amsterdam, we rented a Rembrandt Square Houseboat that was ideal for its charm and location.
+For our first stay in Amsterdam, we rented a houseboat near Rembrandt Square.
+It was ideal, both for its charm and location.

 It turned out to be one of the best decisions of our whole trip!
-Amsterdam has always been about its canals, so you feel more connected to the city when you stay on the water.
+Amsterdam has always been about its canals.
+So, you feel more connected to the city when you stay on the water.
 It was comfortable, warm, and had big glass doors that opened directly onto the canal.
-Our host told us that this was because of the festivals and events in Amsterdam.
-It’s common for passing boats to pull up, hang out, and maybe share a drink before moving along.
+Our host said was because of the many festivals and events in Amsterdam.
+Passing boats commonly pull up to hang out and maybe share a drink before moving along.
 Besides its friendly functionality, it gave us the most picturesque view of a bridge that crossed the canal.
-Boats lazily passed under it as they worked their way down the canal.
-After a long day of exploring, it was the most serene feeling stare out those doors.
-We’d sip on a bottle of wine and watch the boats pass by.
+We’d sip on a bottle of wine and watch the boats lazily cruise the canal.
 There’s truly no experience like it.

-We really enjoyed the various waterfowl that would come up to the sliding glass doors.
-Even if they were only visiting us looking for a handout.
+We enjoyed the friendly waterfowl that came up to the sliding glass doors.
+Even if they were only visiting us looking for a snack.

 We had been warned that the swans on the canal would aggressively seek food if you left the sliding glass doors open.
 They had no problem inviting themselves into your houseboat.
 We laughed the whole thing off until we met Bubbles.